Pushpenderrathore/shikigami-daemon/README.md

 **Shikigami AI** is an AI-powered daemon designed to monitor logs and detect suspicious activity using intelligent pattern detection.

-> This tool runs as a systemd service on Linux and analyzes logs using `log_guard.py` with AI-based heuristics.
+> This tool runs as a systemd service on Linux and analyzes logs using `log_guard.py` with AI-based heuristics to scan logs for malicious behavior in real-time..

 ---